chaunnybby7/professionalreadme-generator/GENERATED.md

 ## Contributing

-Contributors should take note of the installation section.
+Contributors should take note of the installation instructions.

 ## Tests

-Npm test and node index.js
+npm tests
 ---

 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.